storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 6. Provide raised platforms for the grain bags.
 Bags should milled on the ground or floor.

-7. Allow space in-between grain bags and between bags and the wall.
+7. Allow space in between grain bags and between bags and the wall.

-here are some useful post for
+here are some useful posts for

 Losses in the Field